GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

   * StrictHostKeyChecking

-SSH authentication must be by passwordless public key, as there is no facility to read passphases on startup or passwords during the SSH connection setup, and SSH agents are not supported from Java.
+SSH authentication must be by passwordless public key, as there is no facility to read passphrases on startup or passwords during the SSH connection setup, and SSH agents are not supported from Java.

 Host keys for any destination SSH servers must appear in the user's